20 Recipes for Using a Rotisserie Chicken

 Garlic & Tony Chachere’s to taste

 Creamy & Spicy Chicken Rigatoni – Want something a little spicy and Italian inspired?
-Ashley also highly recommends this recipe for Creamy & Spicy Chicken Rigatoni that she just made last week!
+We highly recommend this recipe for Creamy & Spicy Chicken Rigatoni!
 This one is super easy to put together on a weeknight when subbing in rotisserie chicken for the cooked chicken breast mentioned in the recipe.

-Chicken Fettucine – A super easy and tasty recipe with a Cajun twist, Janie also shared this Velveeta Fettucine recipe from Deep South Dish that she likes to prepare for her family, but she subs in rotisserie chicken for the crawfish and Tony Chachere’s for her version.
+Chicken Fettucine – A super easy and tasty recipe with a Cajun twist, this Velveeta Fettucine recipe from Deep South Dish is comfort food in a casserole; we like to sub in rotisserie chicken for the crawfish and Tony Chachere’s for a Louisiana version.

 Of course, I would be doing you a great disservice if I didn’t mention that there is a way to make your OWN rotisserie chicken in your very own kitchen with the help of your slow cooker.
 It is super simple and when you can get whole chickens for a deal at the grocery, can be just as economical and picking it from the wholesale club.
 This recipe does require the use of a large 6 quart slow cooker, as a whole chicken will not fit in a smaller one.